-Thailand Shooting: Soldier Kills At Least 20 In Shooting Rampage
+Thailand Shooting: Soldier Suspected In Rampage That Killed At Least 20

-A gunman shot and killed at least 20 people and wounded more than 21 in a Thai city while livestreaming himself on social media Saturday, multiple media outlets report.
+A gunman killed at least 20 people and wounded more than 21 in a Thai city while livestreaming himself on social media Saturday, multiple media outlets report.

-Police say the suspect, identified as a junior soldier at a base near the city of Nakhon Ratchasima also known as Korat — more than 180 miles north east of Bangkok — shot a superior officer and others at the base, NPR's Michael Sullivan reports.
-The suspect then fled the scene and resumed his shooting spree at a nearby shopping mall.
+The suspect has been identified as a junior soldier at a base near the city of Nakhon Ratchasima, which is also known as Korat and is more than 180 miles northeast of Bangkok.

+Police say the gunman shot a superior officer and others at the base, NPR's Michael Sullivan reports.
+The gunman then fled the scene and resumed his shooting spree at a nearby shopping mall.

 Local media showed footage of the suspect exiting a car in front of a shopping mall and firing a series of shots, as people ran for cover.
-Gunshots could be heard on the video, the Associated Press reports.
+Gunshots could be heard on the video, The Associated Press reports.

 The newspaper Thai Rath reports the incident began at about 3:30 p.m. local time, according to the AP.
-Police are still searching for the gunman.
-Multiple reports say he's believed to be still in the shopping mall but it's unclear whether he's taken hostages.
+Police are still searching for the suspect.
+Multiple reports say he's believed to still be in the shopping mall, but it's unclear whether he has taken hostages.
 More than 100 people have been evacuated from the complex, emergency worker Noppadol Sirijanya told the AP.

 According to the BBC, the suspect's mother has been brought to the shopping center to try to talk him into giving himself up.